SkafteNicki/dtu_mlops/s7_deployment/api_testing.md

 API testing is a type of software testing that involves testing application programming interfaces (APIs) directly and

+In these exercise we are going to assume that we want to test an API written in FastAPI (see this [module](../s7_deployment/apis.md)).
+If the API is written in a different framework then how to write the tests may change.

+1. Start by installing [httpx](https://www.python-httpx.org/) which is the client we are going to use during testing:

+    ```bash
+    pip install httpx
+    ```

+2. If you have already done the module on [unittesting](../s5_continuous_integration/unittesting.md) then you should already have a `tests/` folder.
+If not then create one.
+Inside the `tests/` folder create a file called `test_apis.py` and write the following code:

+    ```python
+    from fastapi.testclient import TestClient
+    from app.main import app
+    client = TestClient(app)
+    ``````

 ## Load testing